 NOTE 5 – A loopback function is different in comparison to a redirect function, which does not copy any protocol data.

-NOTE 6 – The loopback function is called "loopback mirror" in [b-IETF LOOPBACK].
+NOTE 6 – The loopback function is called "loopback mirror" in [b-IETF RFC 6849].

 {Editor's note (2012-09 meeting; the "H.248 Media Loopback" does relate to a redirect function only.
 There might be also use cases, in the context of performance monitoring, for such a loopback function.
 E.g., for offline test procedures.
 Hm?
 The primary scope is the IETF media loopback